Facts for the Visitor

 Your passport should be valid for a minimum period of 6 months from the date of entry into Namibia and have sufficient blank pages for entry/exit stamps - the Namibian Government are currently stating that you need at least 6.

-If you are planning to enter South Africa before or after you visit Namibia, you should be aware that while South African authorities state officially that only one blank passport page is required for entry, some officials insist on 2 blank pages.
-Please therefore make sure you have an additional 2 blank pages in your passport if you are travelling through South Africa.
+If you are planning to enter South Africa before or after you visit Namibia, please make sure you have an additional 2 blank pages in your passport as this is an entry requirement for South Africa.

 PLEASE NOTE: Travel Butlers have made every effort to ensure that the information displayed here is correct and accurate, but the onus still remains with the traveller to verify the information with their local Namibia High Commission or Embassy.